Scope of application

 Competent Authority

-The competent authority to verify the admissibility of the request is the authority that was competent at the time of the failure to meet the time limit (R136(4) EPC).
+The competent authority to verify the admissibility of the request is the authority that was competent at the time of failure to observe the time limit (R136(4) EPC).

 This decision is subject to appeal (unless it is issued by a board of appeal).